Historic Niwot Caboose

 Counties and municipalities serve different roles under Colorado law.
 Counties are designed to provide regional services — like courts, public health, and major transportation planning — across large geographic areas.

 Towns and cities provide local services tailored to their communities — roads, land use, local policing priorities, and creating conditions that enable businesses to thrive.
-The state's structure assumes most communities will eventually incorporate as they grow, which is why almost every community of Niwot's size in Colorado is already incorporated.
+Colorado's system gives communities the option to incorporate when they determine that local decisions should be made locally.
+That is why almost every community of Niwot's size already has municipal government.

 Niwot is an outlier — not because we're too small or too rural, but because we haven't yet done what the state and county structure expects communities to do.
-Remaining unincorporated puts us at a structural disadvantage, competing with neighboring towns that have full local control while we depend entirely on county decisions made elsewhere.
+Remaining unincorporated means Niwot relies entirely on county decisions rather than having local authority, while neighboring towns that have incorporated control their own roads, land use, and services.

 Incorporation doesn't mean we're rejecting the county — it means we're filling the local governance role the system was designed for.